Being the second-largest country in the world, Canada has countless attractions in the store, which will definitely make you fall for its charm.

 Banff National Park

 Surrounded by the Canadian Rockies, visiting Banff National Park is one of the things to do while staying in the charismatic province of Alberta.

 It is the oldest and most visited park which boasts the various wildlife roaming in its dense coniferous forests, the inconceivable mountain scenery, several river systems, magical lakes, alpine landscapes and numerous glaciers and ice fields which offers a whole awesome range of fun and exciting activities like skiing, hiking, trekking, biking, camping, mountain climbing, and many more.
 It is truly one of the best and most enjoyable places to visit in Canada during the summer.

 With the natural beauty of Banff and the fascinating ancient Canadian Rockies, it will surely make your mind and body feel refreshed as you create unforgettable memories in the park.

-The pedestrian town also has multiple parks to visit, outdoor activities to liven up one’s body, appetizing foods to eat from various restaurants and much more.
-If tourists will plan a travel to Canada, not just for the landscapes but also for the culture, then Whistler town is undoubtedly the place.
+The pedestrian town also has multiple parks to visit, outdoor activities to liven up one’s body, appetizing foods to eat from various restaurants, and much more.
+If tourists will plan a trip to Canada, not just for the landscapes but also for the culture, then Whistler town is undoubtedly the place.

 Set on an island in the Saint Lawrence River, lies within Quebec, and named after the triple-peaked Mt.
 Royal is the marvelous city of Montreal.
 With one hundred eighty-five acres and exotic flora, ten themed greenhouses, and a Chinese lantern garden, Montreal Biodome of Olympic Park in Mercier–Hochelaga-Maisonneuve allows its guests to walk through and experience A-class imitations of the four ecosystems in America.